Postgraduate masters loans

 Key points

-• Loans from the government are available for eligible home fee-paying students studying eligible masters courses.
+- A loan from the government is available for eligible home fee-paying students studying an eligible master course.
 The majority of masters courses are eligible, but there are some exceptions.

 The information on this page relates to the academic year 2024-2025 for .
 Information for 2025 entry will be published on this web page when it is available.